titocampis/titocampis/README.md

 ## 🔧 Platform DevOps & SysAdmin Engineer :computer:

-Hello and welcome to my GitHub profile!
-I'm passionate about code and infra so I'm the guy bridging the gap between development and operations, ensuring seamless and efficient IaC and CI/CD projects.
+Hello and welcome to my GitHub profile!.
+I'm innovative and driven Platform DevOps and SysAdmin Engineer with a passion for coding and infrastructure.
+I excel at bridging the gap between development and operations, ensuring seamless integration and efficiency in Infrastructure as Code (IaC) and Continuous Integration/Continuous Deployment (CI/CD) projects.
 Here you'll find a collection of my personal repositories, contributions, and explorations in the realms of Infrastructure Management, DevOps Tools and System Administration.

 ###  What I Do?
 - **Platform Engineering:** Building and optimizing reliable and scalable Infrastructure, either Onpremise or Cloud, ready to run any application using the best IaC tools: